tasxatzial/johnalpin-website/README.md

-# CV homepage
+# John Alpin website

-A very basic personal website.
-See it live [here](https://tasxatzial.github.io/cv-homepage).
+A simple website about an imaginary person.
+See it live [here](https://tasxatzial.github.io/johnalpin-website).

-**Note:** This is one of my earliest attemps at writing HTML/CSS/Javascript.
-There is plenty of room for improvements, especially regarding the code style.
+**Note:** This is one of my earliest attemps at writing HTML,CSS,Javascript.
+Therefore, there is plenty of room for improvements.

 ## Implementation

+This project was built with:

+* Plain HTML, CSS, Javascript.

+### Frontend

-Responsive website (>= 320px).
+* Responsive website (CSS flexbox, responsive image markup).

 ## Run locally

-Download the repo and open [index.html](homepage/index.html) in your browser.
+Download the repo and open 'src/index.html' in your browser.

 ## Screenshots